digibyte/digibyte/README.md

 What is DigiByte?
 ----------------

-DigiByte (DGB) is a rapidly growing four year old decentralized global blockchain with a focus on cyber security, payments & secure communications technologies.
+DigiByte (DGB) is a rapidly growing, four year old decentralized global blockchain with a focus on cyber security, payments & secure communications technologies.

 For more information, as well as an immediately useable, binary version of the DigiByte Core software, see https://digibyte.io